 [9] Decree 99 /2010/ND-CP

-[10] Decree No. 147/2016/ND-CPB2.3.2.
+[10] Decree No. 147/2016/ND-CP

+[11] Decree 07/2012/QĐ-TTg (2012)

+B2.3.2.
 REDD+ benefit sharing mechanism

-Parameter type: Address

-Data type: Narrative text

 As part of the implementation of the National REDD+ Programme (NRAP, 2017)[1], the Government of Viet Nam will issue detailed guidance on the implementation of a REDD+ benefit sharing mechanism, and on a co-management mechanism for Special Use Forests (SUFs), drawing on the results of pilot activities on REDD+ benefit distribution, and on a benefit sharing mechanism in the management, protection and development of SUFs.

-Ministry of Agriculture and Rural development (MARD) Decision No. 5399/2015/QD-BNN-TCLN on issuing regulations on piloting REDD+ benefit distribution under the framework of the UN-REDD Viet Nam Phase II Programme applies to six pilot provinces[2], and intends to provide practical basis for the development of a REDD+ benefit distribution mechanism and policies for nationwide application for the implementation of REDD+.
+The Ministry of Agriculture and Rural development (MARD) Decision No. 5399/2015/QD-BNN-TCLN on issuing regulations on piloting REDD+ benefit distribution under the framework of the UN-REDD Viet Nam Phase II Programme applies to six pilot provinces[2], and intends to provide practical basis for the development of a REDD+ benefit distribution mechanism and policies for nationwide application for the implementation of REDD+.
 Article 6 of the Decision sets out principles of benefit distribution: performance-based; equitable; transparency and accountability; efficiency and effectiveness; flexible; participatory; and that REDD+ benefits do not replace other lawful benefits to which entities and individuals participating in REDD+ are entitled in accordance with law.
 The Decision also establishes requirements and eligible activities, identifies direct and indirect beneficiaries, sets out responsibilities for benefit distribution, specifies criteria to be applied and procedures for monitoring and evaluation, and explains the methodologies to calculate and estimate the level of benefits/incentives.

 As noted above, the NRAP (2017) specifies activities to set up and implement financial management mechanisms for REDD+[3].
 These include research on an appropriate incentive delivery system/benefit distribution system and carbon rights for REDD+, in accordance with relevant incentive mechanisms, and regulations, involving assessment of current and potential incentive mechanisms for forest protection and development, issuing of a regulation on forest carbon rights, and finalisation of a REDD+ benefit distribution system, mainstreamed into Viet Nam's 'forest incentives landscape'.

-An example of a benefit sharing approach at the subnational level is provided by the Emission Reductions (ER) Program in six provinces in the North-Central Region of Viet Nam.
-A Benefit Sharing Mechanism (BSM) for the ER Program has been designed and agreed upon by stakeholders at the national, provincial, and the commune level.
+At the subnational level, the Emission Reductions (ER) Program in six provinces in the North-Central Region of Viet Nam has designed and agreed a Benefit Sharing Mechanism (BSM) with stakeholders at the national, provincial, and the commune level[6].
 The BSM aims to ensure that carbon benefits (both monetary and non-monetary) are shared equitably and effectively with all relevant stakeholders who will have a direct impact on generation of emission reductions in the ER Program area, including forest-dependent communities.
-The proposed BSM is to be implemented through the Adaptive Collaborative Management Approach, which involves a collaboration between Forest Management Entities (FMEs), communes and communities to integrate relevant benefits into improved local forest management, and is operationalized through proposed Forest Management Councils (FMCs).

-Comment: the highlighted information applies only to the 6 ERP provinces; it is only an example of what is occurring at subnational level.
-It is not feasible to include information on all different approaches used by various subnational initiatives or in different PRAPs.
-However, ERP information has been provided for consideration, should the Govt wish to specifically highlight the links between FCPF and the broader NRAP.
+According to FCPF ERMR1, Vietnam Administration of Forestry (VNFOREST) takes overall responsibility for monitoring and managing the transfer of ER title including on the monitoring of benefit sharing and implementing safeguard measures[7].

 [1] NRAP 2017

 [2]Implemented according to MARD Decision No. 5399/2015/QD-BNN-TCLN on issuing regulations on piloting REDD+ benefit distribution under the framework of the UN-REDD Viet Nam Phase II Programme.